 Your students will LOVE this early finisher activity!

-There are math and literacy BUMP games.
+BUMP Games are perfect for dessert tubs because of their predictability and they cover so many different math and literacy skills.
 You can see more about these games in this blog post.

 100 Chart Mystery Puzzles